markjgill/funderful/README.md

 # funderful - A Functional Library for Java

-<b>Note: This is in development and makes no guarantee yet to the accuracy of the functions
+<b>Note: This is in development and makes no guarantee as to the accuracy of the functions

 ## Build / Import
 Requires JDK11+ to build